briancurtin/pine/docs/source/index.rst

     {"results": [
         {"timeouts": 0, "failures": [], "name": "get_all_things",
-         "description": "Get all of the things", "version": "1.0", "mean": 1.668359371049998,
+         "description": "Get all of the things",
+         "mean": 1.668359371049998,
          "median": 1.580882219500005,
          "stdev": 0.0969358463985873},
      ],
+     "name": "some_benchmark_tests",
+     "version": "1.0",
      "id": "7155eb"}

 .. note:: ``pine`` does not determine success or failure of any test,